 Use a remote assistance application.
 This is fine if you have a lot of bandwidth and are in similar time zones, and you actually know how to use one of these applications.
 Time coordination and expertise are required.

-.
+Use a screen capture program and create a movie of the problem.
 This has the advantage of being simple to do and it provides a record of the incident for future reference.
 Given that there are few fairly easy to use screen capture applications (such as Camtasia), this makes for a strategy that should be easy enough for a client or colleague to implement.

 Personally, I think video is an underused communication tool.
 Video is getting easier to handle, be it as real time conferencing, capturing incidents or presentations.
 It is a communication and collaboration technique that merits further exploration.